vijayverma14/puppet/installation/README.md

 `sudo su -`

+### Puppet Master Installation

-Now you are required to create a directory and go inside directory
+You are required to create a directory and go inside directory

 `mkdir puppet`
 `cd puppet`